-The third step in the process is to determine the vulnerability of interest features or their component sub-features to operations.
+The third step in the process is to determine the vulnerability of interest features or their component subfeatures to operations.
 This is an integration of sensitivity and exposure.
 Only if a feature is both sensitive and exposed to a human activity will it be considered vulnerable.
 In this context therefore, 'vulnerability' has been defined as the exposure of a habitat, community or individual (or individual colony) of a species to an external factor to which it is sensitive (Hiscock, 1996).
-For example, seagrass beds are highly sensitive to physical loss, through removal which may occur as a result of activities such as coastal development or dredging.
-However, the seagrass beds in the Exe Estuary European marine site are currently only considered moderately vulnerable to such activities, due to the low exposures, their location and existing site management.
 The process of deriving and scoring relative vulnerability is provided in Appendix I.